Luís de Menezes Bragança: Legacy

-At his 25th death anniversary in 1963, the Instituto Vasco da Gama was renamed by its management to Institute Menezes Braganza in honour of his memory.
+On 9 July 1963, on the occasion of his 25th death anniversary, the Instituto Vasco da Gama was renamed by its management to Institute Menezes Braganza in his honour.
 A bust of Bragança exists in the Institute.
 Another bust of him is located in the Margao Municipal Garden.
+In 1965, the Bragança Memorial Committee published a volume of his selected writings under the title Prosas Dispersas.

 Professor Dr. Sushila Sawant Mendes has published a book, Luis de Menezes Bragança: Nationalism, Secularism and free-thought in Portuguese Goa.
 This book is based on the doctoral thesis of Mendes, awarded to her by the Goa University in 2012.